williavs/reasoning-mashup/README.md

 ```

 This will start:
-- OpenRouter proxy server on port 8000 (for Claude 3)
+- OpenRouter proxy server on port 8000
-- Ollama proxy server on port 8001 (for DeepSeek)
+- Ollama proxy server on port 8001
 - Streamlit frontend

 You can also start services individually: